gordonwatts/hep-programming-hints/xaod-hints.md

 701005 | Sh_2214_lllvjj | 53.1 femto-barn

 Make sure to do all calculations in the code; don't do the math in your head.
 The user may well want to take the code and change some of the parameters.

+### Event Scaling and Information on the Plot

+When applying this scaling, detail what you are doing in some detail in the notes.
+On the plot, only put the integrated luminosity you rescaled the MC to (`L=xx $fb^-1$`).
+Do not mention what scaling was applied, etc., on the plot itself.
+We want as little possible to detract from the display of the data.
+If you aren't doing the luminosity rescaling, don't put anything on the plot.